 Gauge wheels must be adjusted relative to the height at which the header will be operated in the field.
-Normal adjustment would allow the weight of the header to compress the spring shaft of the gauge wheel assembly approximately 1.5" (38mm) to 2.0" (50mm).
-Two adjustment locations are incorporated into the design of the gauge wheel assemblies.
-Details can be found on the following page.
+Normal adjustment would allow the weight of the header to compress the spring shaft of the gauge wheel assembly allowing 5" (12 cm) of shock shaft to be exposed.